Create and manage workflows

-Initially, only the user who creates or imports a workflow can edit it.
+Initially, only company supervisors and the user who creates or imports a workflow can edit it.
 Workflow editor permissions can be granted on a per-workflow basis to all users, individual users, specific groups, or roles.

 Users that do not have permission to access a workflow can see it on the Workflows tab, but they are not able to enable or disable the workflow, modify it, access its settings, or delete it.